apigee-labs/rapier/README.md

 The changes are to replace the integer- or string-valued `id` property with a URL-valued `self` property, and to eliminate the `todos;{id}` query path.
 We don't need this query path any more because its only purpose was to give the client the template variable value it needed to form a URL, the equivalent of which is now included in the `self` property.
-The format of the `self` URL should be opaque to the API clients, and you could even obfuscate these URLs to clearly indicate which URLs are client-parsable `query URLs`, and which URLs are opaque.
+The format of the `self` URL can be opaque to the API clients, and you could even obfuscate these URLs to clearly indicate which URLs are client-parsable `query URLs`, and which URLs are opaque.

 If you want to see the generated OpenAPI document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/todo-list-with-self.yaml)